Orange Order, St Johnston and Carrigans

 In a poem written about the occasion entitled Carrigans Parade to St Johnston 1944 the following verse appeared:

-The ladies of the District
+of the District

 Did rally one and all